FRANK LLOYD WRIGHT JR.

 1926 - The John (Jack) and Ruth Sowden House, 5121 Franklin Avenue, Los Angeles CA. Sold in 1945 to George Hodel.
 Sold to the Mazur family.
 Sold in 2001 to Xorin Balbes who replaced the kitchen and bathrooms, remodeled the master suite, added a pool and spa.
 In 2003, Hodel's son Steve accused his father (who died in 1999) of committing the famous Black Dahlia murder there, among other killings.
 Sold in 2011 to Stephen Finkelstein.
 Sold in 2013 to Sowden House LLC, controlled by Finkelstein.
 Sold in 2018 to Daniel Goldfarb aka MR Cedn LLC.
 Bottom five photos by Michael Locke.

-1926 - The John Daniel Derby House, 611 Rexford Drive, Beverly Hills CA. Wright also designed the landscaping.
-Sold to Gail Winthrop in 2003.
+1926 - The John Daniel Derby House, 611 North Rexford Drive, Beverly Hills CA. Wright also designed the landscaping.
+Sold in 2003 to Gail Winthrop.
 Sold in 2018 to the Jeffrey Whalen Trust.
 Sold in 2021 to Stephanie Monsef and the Yadegar Family Trust.
 Top photo by Michael Locke.

 1926 - The James Derby House, 2535 East Chevy Chase Drive, Glendale CA. The Derbys separated prior to completion; only Mrs. Derby and the children lived there once built.
 Sold in 1974 to Michael and Carole Dougherty.
 Listed in the Glendale Register of Historic Places (No. 22) in 1977.
 Listed on the National Register of Historic Places.
 Sold in 2013 to Octopus Investments.
 Sold in 2016 to Jeffrey Sanfilippo.
 Sold in 2022 to John L. Gray.
 Photos by Michael Locke.